nvmarzakov/MetaTrader-Scripts/README.md

-# MetaTrader-Scripts
+# MetaTrader - Python Scripts
-Here I will recreate some helpful ideas for risk management -= UNDER CONSTRUCTION =-
+Here I will recreate some helpful ideas for risk management and some beta testing stuffs.
+-= UNDER CONSTRUCTION =-